 Frequently Asked Questions

-Can I prevent competitors from bidding on my trademark in Google Ads?
+Can I stop competitors bidding on my trademark?